svgpp/svgpp/doc/sphinx/lesson01.rst

         tag::attribute::viewBox,
         tag::attribute::preserveAspectRatio,
         // ... notify library, that all viewport attributes that are present was loaded.
-        // It will result in call to BaseContext::set_viewport notify_context<tag::event::after_viewport_attributes>
+        // It will result in call to BaseContext::set_viewport and BaseContext::set_viewbox_size notify_context<tag::event::after_viewport_attributes>
       >::type,
       boost::mpl::empty_sequence